 With his passion for brewing as well as motorcycles Nick took a trip across the country on his 1977 Triumph Bonneville, with his at the time roommate Ryan Scheswhol, to interview brewers for there documentary "Road Rash, Saddle Ass and Beer Breath".

 Jay Dean has always liked the idea of making things.
 A student of the culinary arts, taught by his mom since the age of 7.
 After bouncing around between sales and food service, Jay finally had his eyes set on production.
 Deep research into the different types of fermented beverages enabled him to make his first leap into the homebrew lifestyle.
-Jay became to be a regular customer at Philly Homebrew and surprised Jimmy with some well made "Welch's" wine leading him to eventually finding a position within the company.
+Jay became a regular customer at Philly Homebrew and surprised Jimmy with some well made "Welch's" wine leading him to eventually finding a position within the company.

 Jay continues on his path of homemade crafts and business development as Co-founder of O.H.
 Infusions handmade herbal infusions.